 Prioritize Regular Inspection

 Having your roof inspected by a professional on a regular basis is ultimately one of the best ways to protect your home.
 Ideally, you should perform a roof inspection every six months (or at least once prior to each hurricane season).
+When the average home has three bedrooms and 1,800 square feet, you have enough on your plate.
+Don’t attempt a roof inspection on your own.
 A professional can alert you to potential vulnerabilities, advise you on repairs that should be performed, or let you know if a total replacement is the best way to go.
 As they say, an ounce of prevention is worth a pound of cure — and you’ll be a lot happier if you have the information you need to avoid a disaster rather than paying to deal with it later on.

 Replace Older Roofs